Skip to content

 Methodology

 Every serious hybrid athlete hits the same wall: the conditioning starts wrecking the lifting, or the lifting stalls the running, and nobody can tell you exactly why.
-TPF Operator runs on real exercise science — how running and rucking add up across energy systems, how lifting and conditioning compete for the same recovery, how Monday’s ruck shows up in Tuesday’s squat.
+TPF Operator runs on real exercise science — how runs and rucks add up across energy systems, how lifting and conditioning compete for the same recovery, how Monday’s ruck shows up in Tuesday’s squat.
 None of it is guessed.
 The science does the bookkeeping.
-You make the calls that matter.
+The calls that matter stay with you.

 The principles are few.

 Tactical training isn’t a mystery.
 Apply the right stimulus, recover, push the load up, keep showing up.
 Four principles.
-The methods you build out of them are infinite — the principles themselves barely change.
+The methods built from them are infinite — the principles themselves barely change.

-Most of what you’ll read online is over-simplified, misapplied, or made artificially black-and-white.
+Most of what you read online is over-simplified, misapplied, or made artificially black-and-white.
 That’s where most athletes get stuck.
 TPF encodes the principles.
 You pick the methods.

 How we know it works.